FR97/sudokupy/README.md

 ## Features:

  - Generator with multiple difficulties (Low, Medium, High, Very High)
- - Ability for player to try and solve sudoku
+ - Ability for player play sudoku game
  - Solver which can either use **Backtracking**(_Basic_) or **Exact Cover**(_Advanced_) algorithm for solving sudoku puzzles
+ - Visualization of solver so it can showcase how algoritm works step by step

 ## Run guide:

 Starting script is sudoku_app.py

 In other to run it you will need Python 3 and pip installed, as well as following dependencies:

-  - pygame - Installed via command: `pip3 install pygame`
+  - pygame
-  - pygame_menu - Installed via command: `pip3 install pygame_menu`
+  - pygame_menu

-  Or simply install all dependencies using _requirements.txt_: `pip3 install -r requirements.txt`
+Install all dependencies using _requirements.txt_: `pip3 install -r requirements.txt`

 After that just start script using command: `python sudoku_app.py`